elch01/mumble-mentally-challenged/README.md

 The documentation of the project can be found on the [wiki](https://wiki.mumble.info/wiki/Main_Page).
 The [FAQ](https://wiki.mumble.info/wiki/FAQ/English) can also be found there.

-## Contributing

-We always welcome contributions to the project.
-If you have some code that you would like to contribute, please go ahead and create a PR.
-While doing so, please try to make sure that you follow our [commit guidelines](COMMIT_GUIDELINES.md).

-If you are new to the Mumble project, you may want to check out the general [introduction to the Mumble source code](docs/dev/TheMumbleSourceCode.md).

 ### Translating

 Mumble supports various languages.
 We are always looking for qualified people to contribute translations.